Can A Canadian Court Force Someone To Divorce In Another Country?

 The husband had failed to respond to proceedings in both Iran and in Canada.
 The court pointed this out, underscoring the dilemma his lack of participation had caused the wife, notably by restricting her ability to travel to Iran.
 The court acknowledged that the husband did have religious rights, but stated, “The cause of this situation is the claimant’s refusal to consent to an Islamic Iranian divorce, which normally would be his religious right.
 However, as the claimant’s conduct has resulted in direct, substantial harm to the respondent, and the claimant has failed to respond to this application, appear at this hearing, or put his religious rights under the Canadian Charter of Rights and Freedoms [Charter] in issue, I find that the right is not protected in the circumstances.

 In addition to confirming the divorce, the courts also ordered the husband to execute the documents required to have the divorce recognized by Iranian courts.

 The ending of a marriage is a difficult and emotional time.
-At Lex Arbesman Legal we approach matters of divorce with compassion and experience.
+At NULaw we approach matters of divorce with compassion and experience.
 We strive to make a difficult time as easy as possible by providing outstanding legal advice and ensuring your rights and interests are protected throughout the process.
 We understand that our clients want to resolve matters of divorce in a quick and cost-effective manner.
 Call us at 416-481-5604 or reach us online to schedule your consultation today.